duckdb/duckdb-web/docs/archive/0.8/guides/python/relational_api_pandas.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/guides/python/relational_api_pandas
+selected: Relational API and Pandas
 title: Relational API and Pandas
-selected: Relational API and Pandas
 ---

 # How to use the Relational API to query Pandas